 Skip to main content

 (a) Notice of Right to Shelter Care Hearing.
-The notice of the 72-hour and 30-day shelter care hearings shall be given to the child's parents, guardians, or legal custodians, and child’s Tribe as soon as reasonably possible after the child is taken into custody.
-Notice may be made by any means reasonably certain of notifying the parents, guardians or custodians of the child, and child’s Tribe, including but not limited to written, telephone or in person communication and shall specify the time and place of the hearing, the right to an attorney and the general allegations of the petition or motion to take child into custody.
-Proof of notice or of attempts to provide notice of the hearings shall be made by testimony, written declaration or affidavit and submitted for the legal file at the 72-hour hearing.
-Notice shall also be given to children age 12 and over and they shall be advised of their right to attend the hearings and their right to be represented by an attorney.
-If a child age 12 and over wishes to attend the 72-hour or 30-day shelter care hearing, the agency having custody of the child shall be responsible for arranging transportation for the child.
+In addition to notice required by statute, notice of the 72-hour and 30-day shelter care hearings shall be given to children who have a statutory or LJuCR 2.0 right to counsel and they shall be advised of their right to attend the hearings and their right to be represented by an attorney.
+If such a child wishes to attend the 72-hour or 30-day shelter care hearing, the agency or person having legal custody of the child shall be responsible for arranging transportation for the child.

 (d) Indian Children.
 (Reserved)